Shopify/verdict/README.md

 # Experiments

-The Experiment functionality has been extracted from Shoppify so that it can be used to do A/B tests on other applications
+The Experiment functionality has been extracted from Shopify so that it can be used to do A/B tests on other applications

 ## Installation